 What is a brain bleed from a car accident?

-Why is a brain bleed from a car accident so serious?
+How serious is a brain bleed from a car accident?

 A brain bleed from a car accident is serious and potentially life threatening because the blood that collects between the cerebrum and skull puts pressure on the cerebrum which can result in loss of consciousness, an inability to breathe or control blood flow, coma, permanent damage or death.